San7o/Brenta-Engine/docs/CONTRIBUTING.md

 Suggestions for new features or improvements are welcome!
 To suggest a
 feature:

 - Open an issue with the tag `enhancement`.
 - Provide a clear and concise description of the feature.
 - Explain why this feature would be beneficial to the engine.

 ### Contributing Code

-If you're ready to contribute code:
+If you are ready to contribute code:

 - Fork the repository.
 - Create a branch for your feature/bugfix: `git checkout -b feature/your-feature-name`.